Paediatric Tonsillectomy

 • Will my child get more infections without their tonsils?

-No. Tonsils are part of the immune system, but their removal does not weaken the immune system or increase the risk of infections.
+Tonsils are part of the immune system, particularly in early childhood.
+However, their removal does not weaken the immune system or make children more prone to infections.

-• Can you still get tonsillitis after tonsillectomy?
+• Can you still get tonsillitis after child tonsillectomy surgery?

 • When can my child return to school?

-Most children return to school about 2 weeks after surgery, depending on how they are feeling.
+Most children return to school about 2 weeks after surgery, once they are eating and drinking normally.

 • What happens if bleeding occurs at home?